KeltonMVP/rules/docs/factions/department-rules.en.md

 <span style="color:var(--pink);">14.2.2</span> If a suspect (with the right to surrender) is AFK with wanted status (on ESC), prompt them, notify on [<span style="color:var(--pink);">/d</span>] that they are AFK stating the exact time, including seconds, and <span style="color:var(--pink);">after 3 minutes (180 seconds)</span>, they can be killed.

-<span style="color:var(--pink);">14.2.3</span> If the suspect remains motionless when asked to surrender, the officer must wait for 30 seconds, after which they are entitled to kill them.
+<span style="color:var(--pink);">14.2.3</span> If the suspect remains motionless when asked to surrender (provided that they are found standing still and remain still after being warned), the officer must wait for 30 seconds before having the right to kill them.

 <span style="color:var(--pink);">14.2.4</span> If the suspect declares that they will not surrender, then the officer has the right to kill them.